 - 2.1.
 The Trust prioritises the cases it pursues and balances its planning work with its other conservation activities.
 The Trust's priorities for planning work are in the following order: - 1.
 Engagement in local strategic planning matters. - 2.
 Applications that affect Wildlife Trust nature reserves. - 3.
-Applications that will result in direct or indirect damage to sites of County Wildlife Site standard - 4.
-Applications affecting the viability of identified habitat networks. - 5.
-Applications with opportunities for significant biodiversity enhancements. - 6.
-Applications that will affect Sites of Special Scientific Interest. - 7.
-Applications that will affect protected species.
+Applications that will result in direct or indirect damage to sites of Local Wildlife Site standard - 4.
+Applications affecting the viability of identified ecological networks. - 5.
+Applications with opportunities for significant biodiversity enhancements. - Applications that will affect Sites of Special Scientific Interest and other legally protected sites. - Applications that will affect protected species.